-Those who know the street crime culture-ex-offenders, ex-gang members-are the best people to get involved in the lives of younger guys.
+Those who know the street crime culture-ex-offenders, exgang members-are the best people to get involved in the lives of younger guys.
 They gravitate towards us.
 They call us "pops".
 Inside, a lot of lifers had younger guys who called them "pops".
 That was someone who looked out for them.
 I thought that model would work in our communities: older guys who know the streets looking out for the younger guys.
 There are a lot of ex-offender guys who are married now.
 They have matured and they are responsible.
 They know the community, know who's who, and can speak to them in a language that no one else can understand.
 Whatever the city is doing now is not working.
 We need to think outside of the box.

 Since their release the juvenile lifers have contributed a great deal to their communities.
-John Pace works as the Reentry Coordinator at the Youth Sentencing & Reentry Project in Philadelphia and as a Program Associate at Temple University Inside-Out Center.
-Stacey Torrance has been a volunteer with Mothers In Charge, Inter-Generational Healing Circle, Families Against Mandatory Minimums, Incarcerated Children Action Network, and Youth Sentencing Reentry Project.
+John Pace works as the Reentry Coordinator at the Youth Sentencing & Reentry Project in Philadelphia and as a Program Associate at Temple University's Inside-Out Center.
+Stacey Torrance has been a volunteer with Mothers In Charge, Inter-Generational Healing Circle, Families Against Mandatory Minimums, Incarcerated Children Action Network, and Youth Sentencing & Reentry Project.
 He has also created a nonprofit organization, Clothes Off My Back, which gives away free clothes to returning citizens in need.
 Steve Austin also connected with Mothers In Charge immediately after his release.
 He began volunteering as lead facilitator and is now Director of Participatory Defense, a community organizing model designed to help people facing charges understand and navigate the criminal justice system.
-Tyrone Werts founded the End Crime Project and the Lifers Public Safety
+Tyrone Werts founded the End Crime Project and the Lifers Public Safety Initiative.

-Initiative.
 He also serves on the Mayor's Commission on African American Males and was a Soros Justice Fellow.

-Certainly, the Appellants, individuals convicted of felony-murder who did not themselves kill who have exhibited remarkable transformations while incarcerated, have equally promising contributions to make to their communities.
-Conventional wisdom in Pennsylvania would surmise that Appellants deserve a second chance.
-It violates current standards of decency to deny Appellants the chance at parole and redemption.
+Certainly, the Appellant could make an equally promising contribution to his community someday.
+Conventional wisdom in Pennsylvania would surmise that Appellant may deserve a second chance, post-rehabilitation.
+It violates our evolved standards of decency to deny him the chance of eventual parole and redemption.